About OGSIVEO

 OGSIVEO also helped shrink desmoid tumors or caused them to completely disappear in some people1

-• When a tumor shrinks by 30% or more or disappears completely, this is known as an objective response.1,3
+• When a tumor shrinks by 30% or more, this is known as an objective response.1,4

 Limitations: This was an exploratory analysis, meaning it was not specifically designed to find differences between OGSIVEO and placebo.
 Therefore, these results may be due to chance and should be interpreted carefully.
 Individual results may vary from the clinical trial experience.